The Value Proposition for Energy Storage at the Sterling Municipal Light Department

 Experts at Sandia National Laboratories have prepared an economic analysis of the project including anticipated revenue and cost savings from multiple value streams including capacity reductions, transmission reductions, arbitrage and frequency regulation.

-In this webinar, guest speakers from the U.S. Department of Energy's Office of Electricity, Sandia National Laboratories, and the Sterling Municipal Light Department will present the economic case for Sterling’s energy storage system.
+In this webinar, guest speakers from the U.S. Department of Energy's Office of Electricity, Sandia National Laboratories, and the Sterling Municipal Light Department presented the economic case for Sterling’s energy storage system.

 - Imre Gyuk, U.S. Department of Energy - Office of Electricity Delivery and Energy Reliability